truongnat/template-intructions/instructions/roles/sa.md

   - @UIUX - If needed, confirm API endpoints match UI requirements"
 - If you need clarification: Tag @PM or @UIUX with specific questions.

-OUTPUT FORMAT EXAMPLE (use this structure for "Backend-Design-Spec-v1.md"):
+OUTPUT FORMAT EXAMPLE (use this structure for "Backend-Design-Spec-Sprint-1-v1.md"):

-# Backend Design Specification - Version 1
+# Backend Design Specification - Sprint 1 - Version 1

 ## Architecture Overview
 - Monolith/Microservices: [Choice]